Mitragynine: Pharmacodynamics

-Mitragynine acts on a variety of receptors in the CNS, most notably the mu, delta, and kappa opioid receptors.
-The nature of mitragynines' interaction with opioid receptors has yet to be fully classified with some reports suggesting partial agonist activity at the mu opioid receptor and others suggesting full agonist activity.
-Additionally, mitragynine is known to interact with delta and kappa opioid receptors as well, but these interactions remain ambiguous with some reports indicating mitragynine as a delta and kappa competitive antagonist and others as a full agonist of these receptors.
-In either case, mitragynine is reported to have lower affinity to delta and kappa receptors compared to mu receptors.
+Mitragynine acts on a variety of receptors in the central nervous system (CNS), most notably the mu, delta, and kappa opioid receptors.
+The nature of mitragynine's interaction with opioid receptors has yet to be fully classified, with some reports suggesting partial agonist activity at the mu-opioid receptor and others suggesting full agonist activity.
+Additionally, mitragynine is known to interact with delta and kappa opioid receptors as well, but these interactions remain ambiguous, with some reports indicating mitragynine as a delta and kappa opioid receptor competitive antagonist and others as a full agonist of these receptors.
+In either case, mitragynine is reported to have lower affinity to delta and kappa opioid receptors compared to mu opioid receptors.
 Mitragynine is also known to interact with dopamine D2, adenosine, serotonin, and alpha-2 adrenergic receptors, though the significance of these interactions is not fully understood.
-Additionally, several reports of mitragynine pharmacology indicate potential biased agonism activity favoring G protein signaling pathways independent of beta arrestin recruitment, which was originally thought to be a primary component in reducing opioid induced respiratory depression.
-However, recent evidence suggests that low intrinsic efficacy at the mu opioid receptor is responsible for the improved side effect profile of mitragynine, as opposed to G protein bias.
+Additionally, several reports of mitragynine pharmacology indicate potential biased agonism activity favoring G protein signaling pathways independent of beta arrestin recruitment, which was originally thought to be a primary component in reducing opioid-induced respiratory depression.
+However, recent evidence suggests that low intrinsic efficacy at the mu-opioid receptor is responsible for the improved side effect profile of mitragynine, as opposed to G protein bias.

 Pharmacokinetics

-Pharmacokinetic analysis have largely taken place in live rodents as well as rodent and human microsomes.
+Pharmacokinetic analysis has largely taken place in live rodents as well as in rodent and human microsomes.
 Owing to the heterogeneity of analysis and paucity of human experiments conducted thus far, the pharmacokinetic profile of mitragynine is not complete.
 However, initial pharmacokinetic studies in humans have yielded preliminary information.
-In a study of 10 healthy volunteers taking orally administered mitragynine from whole leaf preparations, mitragynine appeared to have a much longer half-life than typical opioid agonists (7–39 hours) and reached peak plasma concentration within 1 hour of administration.
+In a study of 10 healthy volunteers taking orally administered mitragynine from whole leaf preparations, mitragynine appeared to have a much longer half-life than typical opioid agonists (7–39 hours) and reached peak plasma concentration (Tmax) within 1 hour of administration.
+However, another study involving a Kratom tea preparation reported a much shorter half-life of 3 hours.
+Mitragynine is estimated to have a bioavailability of 21%.

 Metabolism

-Mitragynine is primarily metabolized in the liver producing many metabolites during both phase I and phase II.
+Mitragynine is primarily metabolized in the liver, producing many metabolites during both phase I and phase II.